Over 5,000 education workers left without wages due to '˜error'

 “I have been paid short on previous occasions and from experience I know that unless you keep on top of the situation you will not get paid.
 I am fortunate that my partners money will see us through, but not everyone is that lucky.”

 A spokesperson for the Education Authority which is based at Omagh told the ‘Journal’ that around 5,200 employees had been affected by the incident.

-“The issue has since been resolved and we have been advised by the Banker’s Automated Clearing System (BACS) provider that payment will be issued to banks at midnight on Monday (yesterday).
+“The issue has since been resolved and we have been advised by the Banker’s Automated Clearing System (BACS) provider that payment will be issued to banks at midnight tonight (Monday).

-“The subsequent timimg of the credit payment to individual staff bank accounts will be dependent on the bankingoperational procedures.
+“The subsequent tomimg of the credit to individual staff bank accounts will be dependent on each banks operational procedures.